[Title earned 'Heaven's Fool']

 The air was hot.

 Not a sound.
 Not a breeze.
-Just stillness—and a battlefield full of corpses and rusted swords.
+Just still silence—and a battlefield full of corpses and rusted swords.
+The air was hot, sticky, and carried with it the taste of copper.

-My head turned toward one sword among thousands.
-In its blade, I saw a reflection that wasn't mine.
+My gaze drifted towards one semi-intact sword among the thousands of broken remains.
+In its blade, I saw a reflection that was—but at the same time wasn't—mine.
 White hair, stained with blood.
 Dim golden eyes.
-Wounds everywhere—jagged cuts, torn flesh, a literal hole in the torso.
+Wounds everywhere—jagged cuts, torn flesh, and a fist-sized hole in the torso.

 And then…